AlKach/pet-shop/README.md

  1. Create VM in VirtualBox.
  2. Install Debian on it.
  3. Create VM snapshot in VirtualBox (in order to be able to reset VM and run new version of setup script).
  4. Configure SSH access to this VM.
-Make sure posts 22 (SSH) and 5432 (PostgreSQL) are passed through from VMto your local machine.
+Make sure to permit root login (`PermitRootLogin yes`) and password authentication (`PasswordAuthentication yes`) in `/etc/ssh/sshd_config`.
+Also make sure posts 22 (SSH) and 5432 (PostgreSQL) are passed through from VMto your local machine.
  5. Specify VM and snapshot names, DB service name, user and password in `/env/vm.properties` file.
+Also pay attention to `db_data_location` and `db_config_location` properties - they may vary depending on PostgreSQL version provided in your Debian distribution.
  6. Make sure VirtualBox folder is in your `PATH`
  7. Run VM in headless mode by running `/env/db-vm-run.sh`
  8. Run `/env/db-vm-init.sh` to install and configure PostgreSQL on VM.